- Posted on

 Conclusion

 Implementing centralized logging with the ELK Stack on a Linux system provides a robust, scalable solution for managing log data across an entire infrastructure.
 By leveraging Elasticsearch for storage, Logstash for processing, and Kibana for visualization, you can gain invaluable insights that help maintain system health, improve security monitoring, and facilitate effective troubleshooting.
-With the ELK Stack, anticipate obstacles and optimise operations by transforming raw data into actionable intelligence.
+With the ELK Stack, anticipate obstacles and optimize operations by transforming raw data into actionable intelligence.
 This is not just logging; it’s strategic business intelligence at work.